How Moped Sharing has Evolved27. March 2019

 The latest report from Innoz identified growth of mopeds by over 200% from 2018 vs 2017.
 Spain is now home to the most number of shared scooters, beating out Germany who had the largest fleet previously.
 In Madrid alone, there are over 4,500 scooters available for people to ride.
 Meanwhile, there are only 2,600 carsharing vehicles available in the city (Wards Auto).

 eCooltra, the leading scooter sharing operator in Europe, has grown to a fleet of over 4,600 in just two years.
-Originally operating in Barcelona, eCooltra has expanded operators to Valencia, Madrid, Lisbon, Rome, and Milan.
+Originally operating in Barcelona, eCooltra has expanded operations to Valencia, Madrid, Lisbon, Rome, and Milan.
 This rapid and successful expansion highlights the gaps in mobility options that are still waiting to be filled.

 While some may attribute this successful growth to the warm Mediterranean climate, the numbers prove otherwise.
 France, with the second largest scooter sharing fleet globally, is typically cooler in temperature.
 Nonetheless, there are over 4,300 scooters in Paris alone (Innoz).
 One of these operators, Coup, started operations in Berlin but saw the opportunity to grow and thrive in Paris.